chapel-lang/chapel-blog/content/posts/10myths-part4/index.md

-describe Chapel as taking ideas and syntax from a number of languages without necessarily placing special emphasis on C.  Maybe because Python and other languages have become so much more prominent, whereas at the time of Chapel's inception most popular languages all had fairly strong syntactic ties to C?{{</sidenote>}}, but have also felt free to depart from it in cases where we believe the benefits outweigh the learning curve of the departure.
+describe Chapel as taking ideas and syntax from a number of languages without necessarily placing special emphasis on C.  Maybe because Python and other languages have become so much more prominent, whereas at the time of Chapel's inception most popular languages seemed to have fairly strong syntactic ties to C?{{</sidenote>}}, but have also felt free to depart from it in cases where we believe the benefits outweigh the learning curve of the departure.
 One very obvious case is our declaration syntax, which tends to take more of a Modula-style, keyword-based, left-to-right approach rather than adopting C’s “inside-out” declaration style.
 As an example, let’s consider the creation of a _skyline array_—an array of arrays in which the sizes of